liviucotfas/ase-web-and-cloud-applications-security/01 - HelloWorld - Controllers, Actions, Views.md

     * /Home
     * /Home/Index

-> This is a good example of benefiting from following conventions implemented by ASP.NET Core MVC.
-In this case, the convention is that I will have a controller called HomeController and that it will be the starting point for the MVC application.
-The default configuration that Visual Studio creates for a new project assumes that I will follow this convention.
-And since I did follow the convention, I automatically got support for the URLs in the preceding list.
-If I had not followed the convention, I would need to modify the configuration to point to whatever controller I had created instead.
-For this simple example, the default configuration is all I need.
+> This is a good example of benefiting from following conventions implemented by ASP.NET.
+In this case, the convention is that we are going to have a controller called HomeController and that this controller will be the starting point for the MVC application.
+The default configuration that Visual Studio creates for a new project assumes that we will follow this convention.
+And since we did follow the convention, we automatically got support for the URLs in the preceding list.
+If we had not followed the convention, we would need to modify the configuration to point to whatever controller we had created instead.
+For this simple example, the default configuration is all we need.

 ##  5. <a name='Views-RenderingWebPages'></a>Views - Rendering Web Pages